matthewmckenna/invoices/README.md

 - Remove any existing virtual environment (in `.venv`) if it exists
 - Create a new virtual environment using Python 3.11.2
 - Updates `pip`
-- Installs the `invoices` project in editable mode
+- Installs the `invoicetool` project in editable mode

 ### Activate the Environment